pankaj-990/market-insight-dashboard/docs/combined.md

 - **Shared core library** (`market_analysis`) consumed by CLI (`market_analysis/cli.py`) and Streamlit app (`main.py`).
 - **Structured LLM output** delivered as markdown tables and machine-readable JSON.
-- **Retrieval-Augmented Playbook** that learns from prior runs via a FAISS vector store, with automatic hashing-based embeddings when remote embeddings are unavailable.
 - **History persistence** to avoid redundant work and to enable incremental learning.

 ---